Ollantaytambo Inca Site | Explore Peru’s Living Inca Fortress

 When was Ollantaytambo built?

 The exact date of Ollantaytambo’s construction is unknown, but it is believed to have been constructed in the late 15th century by the Inca Emperor Pachacuti.
-It expanded and developed into a major center for agricultural production and a military stronghold during his reign.
+It expanded and became a major center of agricultural production and a military stronghold during his reign.

 The town was strategically located at the entrance to the Sacred Valley and served as an essential stop on the Inca Trail.
 The Inca Empire flourished during this time, and Ollantaytambo played a crucial role in its growth and development.